evkx/evkx.github.io/content/models/lotus/eletre/Eletre_S/_index.md

 The Lotus Eletre S, with dimensions of 5105 mm in length,  mm in width, and 1630 mm in height, falls into the Full-size SUVs offer the most space, power, and capability among SUV categories, making them suitable for a specific set of drivers with unique needs The Lotus Eletre S is available in a total of 6 paint colors, including several striking metallic options.

-You can select from multiple wheel options in different sizes on the Lotus Eletre S, allowing you to customize your vehicle to suit your style and driving preferences.
+The Lotus Eletre S offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 275/40 tires on 22" rims front and 315/35 tires on 22" rims rear
 - 285/35 tires on 23" rims front and 325/30 tires on 23" rims rear

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).